What is the best protein powder for IBS?

 drink wholesome is made with real foods.

-Your digestive system is designed to digest unprocessed or minimally-processed whole foods, not protein concentrates or isolates.
-This is why a growing body of research suggests that processed ingredients like these can alter the composition of your gut microbiota.
-As you just learned, a dysbiotic gut microbiome is not something you want, especially if you have IBS.
+Your gut is designed to digest minimally or unprocessed whole foods, not protein concentrates or isolates.
+This is why a growing body of research suggests that heavily-processed ingredients like these can alter the composition of your gut microbiota.
+As you just learned, an altered or dysbiotic gut microbiome is not something you want, especially if you have IBS.

 unflavored protein powder lifestyle image 1